gapmiss/livecodes-playground/README.md

 Read about [why Livecodes](https://livecodes.io/docs/why), it's [features](https://livecodes.io/docs/features/) and [how to self-host](https://livecodes.io/docs/features/self-hosting)

-> [!WARNING]
+> [!IMPORTANT]
-> ⚠️ Notice: The Livecodes codebase can be self-hosted but is not 100% off-line.
+> The Livecodes codebase can be self-hosted but is not 100% off-line.
 Internet connection is required.